Travel & Living in Hanoi, Vietnam

 * I checked on Google this sentence does indeed seem to be a first when you search with quote marks.

-4) Vietnam failing to surprise me on a daily basis.
+4) Vietnam fails to surprise me on a daily basis.
 Doubt that will ever happen.
 Same same with my inability to withstand the heat.

 5) Hanoi traffic observing lane discipline, the direction of traffic, stop lines, and the existence of pedestrian crossings.
 Ditto driving motorbikes on the pavement to dodge a traffic jam.
 A bus tried this recently and the driver got fired when a video of his off-road antics got posted on social media.

 6) People completely ignoring a fat 1.86-metre foreigner with his tiny (allegedly 1.5m tall) Vietnamese wife.

 7) Beer, Westlife and Man U suddenly falling out of favour.

 8) Equally unlikely is the disappearance of karaoke bars (there’s literally one in every village), motorbikes, or the ending of the apparent love affair with sugary K-pop boy bands and Viet Electro House music, doof, doof music as I prefer to call it.

 9) My own love affair with Vietnam.
 It’s mental, noisy and often dirty, but it grows on you.

 10) Yours truly suddenly taking to two wheels in Hanoi.
 Buses are the best.
 You can get around pretty much everywhere in Hanoi on the bus.
 And you get to meet lots of interesting people on the bus, and at the bus stops, that you probably wouldn’t otherwise encounter.
 This is almost always a good thing.